Effectiveness of Contact Tracing on Networks with Cliques

 and

-where $\vec{z_0}$ is the initial seeding of each motif type at the start of the process.
-For example, consider the case where we have each node as being part of three cliques, where each clique contains three nodes (see Fig.~\ref{fig:clique_states}), the elements of $\vec{z_0}$ are $(3, 0, 0, 0)^T$ and $\vec{I}$ are $(0, 1, 2, 1)^T$.
-The first element of $\vec{z_0}$ is $3$, as each node is a member of three cliques, and, as this is the seed configuration, the contagion has not spread to any other nodes, leaving all the other motif types zero.
+where $\vec{z}^{\,0}$ is the initial seeding of each motif type at the start of the process, and $\mathbb{I}$ is the identity matrix.
+For example, consider the case where we have each node as being part of three cliques, where each clique contains three nodes (see Fig.~\ref{fig:clique_states}), the elements of $\vec{z}^{\,0}$ are $(3, 0, 0, 0)^T$ and $\vec{I}$ are $(0, 1, 2, 1)^T$.
+The first element of $\vec{z}^{\,0}$ is $3$, as each node is a member of three cliques, and, as this is the seed configuration, the contagion has not spread to any other nodes, leaving all the other motif types zero.
 We simply count the number of active nodes in each motif for the elements of $\vec{I}$.
 Referring again to Fig.~\ref{fig:clique_states}, types $Z_2$ and $Z_4$ both have one active node, and type $Z_3$ has two active nodes.
 We need to be careful not to double-count nodes, and as such, we set the first element of $\vec{I}$ to zero.
 For the full derivation, please refer to Ref.~\cite{keating2022multitype}.
 Using this, we can now easily sweep through a parameter set to find the relationship between $p$, the initial probability of infection, and $\alpha$, the probability of quarantine on the expected epidemic size under our mean-field view of the disease process.